NoBlackBoxes/LastBlackBox/boxes/intelligence/pytorch/keyword_spotter/README.md

 source ./AI/bin/activate

 # Install required Python packages
-pip install numpy scipy matplotlib scikit-learn torch torchsummary ptflops
+pip install numpy scipy matplotlib scikit-learn pyaudio torch torchsummary ptflops

 # If you will only use the CPU for training, then you can save some download time with the following
-pip install torch --index-url https://download.pytorch.org/whl/cpu pip install numpy scipy matplotlib scikit-learn torchsummary ptflops
+pip install torch --index-url https://download.pytorch.org/whl/cpu pip install numpy scipy matplotlib scikit-learn pyaudio torchsummary ptflops

 # Add library paths to virtual environment
 LBB="/home/${USER}/NoBlackBoxes/LastBlackBox"